 Closely linked to web and content writing, SEO writing is a fairly lucrative niche to follow.
 Everyone’s on the web these days and that means companies need content.
 Ideally, they want content that ranks well in Google searches.

 And if you can prove you can write content that positions a website fairly well in searches, companies will be happy to pay good money to have you write for them.
+So go out and find those freelance copywriting jobs.

-SEO writers need to be clued up on which keywords will attract more Google love.
+SEO copywriters need to be clued up on which keywords will attract more Google love.
 More importantly, they need to keep abreast of Google’s constantly changing algorithms to ensure that they write content that matches any new curveballs Google throws at us and that it continues to rank well.

 Yuwanda Black is a very successful SEO writer who gives newbies some good advice on breaking into the SEO market.
 If you are interested in learning more about SEO writing, head over to her website for some tips.